 Agricultural.
 Agricultural land is broadly classified as land that is used for crop production.
 Agricultural uses include farming, dairying, pastures, apiculture (bees), aquaculture (fish, mussels), cropland, horticulture, floriculture, viticulture (grapes), and animal and poultry husbandry.
 Agricultural land is divided into two sub-categories: irrigated and non-irrigated cropland.
 Irrigated cropland is watered by artificial means, while non-irrigated cropland is watered by natural means (precipitation).
-The Town of Rose has a managed town forest which actually generates a revenue stream for the benefit of town residents.
+The Town of Rose has both a school forest and a managed town forest which actually generates a revenue stream for the benefit of town residents.